 I know some of you are wondering why compression boots or other fancy things didn’t make an appearance.
 The truth is that there isn’t a lot of data to prove they work.
 But we 100% know that the things above can make a difference.

-In fact, if you made only the change to fuel enough and sleep enough you’d like be blown away with the results.
+I know that this list may seem like a lot, but if you made only the change to fuel enough and sleep enough, you’ll be blown away with the results.

 Every runner is unique, and what works well for one person may not be the ideal approach for another.
 Personalizing your recovery plan is key to addressing your specific needs and maximizing the benefits of recovery.